JoshSinyor/JoshSinyor.github.io/README.md

 This repository is automatically processed by GitHub Pages using Jekyll.
 If you would like to run a copy of the site locally, fork this repository to your local machine.
 Verify that you have the variant of Ruby specified in the `Gemfile` installed.
 In your REPL of choice, change your working directory to the repository directory and run `gem install bundler`, then `bundle update`.
 Some of the gems this repository uses are frequently updated, so running `bundle update` frequently is advised.

 To start the local hosting server, run `jekyll serve`, and visit the site at http://localhost:4000/.

 ---

+## Automation with GitHub Actions

+This repository was developed using traditional Ruby test cycles, and best efforts have been made to optimise code, test coverage and styling before each commit.
+A static blog of this sort requires fewer tests than a more complex program, and with content rather than features being pushed changes that break functionality are less common.
+Nonetheless, as best practice and as an opportunity to utilise GitHub's relatively new automation tools, this repository uses simple GitHub Actions to subject commits to tests before they are deployed.
+The functionality of GitHub Actions is somewhat poorly documented, and even very basic functionality is often outsourced to Actions available in the Marketplace.
+In addition to wanting to learn to develop simple Actions for my own development, I had some reservations about the security implications of handing full access to my repositories to strangers, especially when the functionality I want is so basic.

+Instead, I chose to write my own very basic workflow, and document that process on the blog itself.
+You can see the logs of my workflow runs on the [Test & Deploy section](https://github.com/JoshSinyor/JoshSinyor.github.io/actions/workflows/deployment_ci.yml) of this repository's Actions tab.

+---